PlasmaNeon/SJTU-CS241/README.md

-# Arandomname
+# SJTU-someclass
-Solution for Arandomname
+Solutions for SJTU-someclass.